-When the system is viewed from the perspective of the user, rather than from within, it looks different.
+From the perspective of the user, the justice system looks different.
 For example, families going through the transition of separation face social problems with legal aspects, not legal problems with social aspects.
 When those within the justice system start to look at the system from the family’s perspective, they begin to design changes that take into account such things as financial pressures, increased psychological stress and parenting obligations of family members.

+A user-centred perspective leads to a multi-disciplinary, collaborative approach.
+That’s because, from the point of view of the user, legal problems are usually only one aspect of a larger problem that has economic, social, psychological and other aspects.
 People who work in other sectors, and professionals from other disciplines, have important insights and expertise that will help justice system stakeholders figure out how best to accommodate the non-legal needs of users of the justice system.

-Realizing this is why A2JBC advocates for a multi-disciplinary approach to justice system change.
+One way to shift to a user-centred perspective is to find ways to include users of the system as collaborators and partners in improving it.
 Engaging users to design products or services has been successful in other sectors.
 It is new in the justice system, and so we have to learn how to do it.
-A2JBC initiatives provide opportunities to learn, and to demonstrate to justice system stakeholders the value of such an approach.
+Early A2JBC collaboratives like the Family Justice Pathfinder provided opportunities to learn, and to demonstrate to justice system stakeholders the value of such an approach.